-5.8 Under changes made to the Act in 2009 Minor Variations that will not impact adversely on the Licensing Objectives, such as minor structural alterations, are subject to a simplified 'Minor Variations' process.
-Under this process, the applicant is not required to advertise the Variation in a newspaper or copy it to the Responsible Authorities.
+5.8 Under changes made to the act in 2009 minor variations that will not impact adversely on the Licensing Objectives, such as minor structural alterations, are subject to a simplified 'Minor Variation' process.
+Under this process, the applicant is not required to advertise the application in a newspaper or copy it to the Responsible Authorities.
 However, they must display a notice on the premises in accordance with regulation for a period of ten working days.
-On receipt of such an application the Licensing Authority must consider whether the variation could impact adversely on the Licensing Objectives and can consult any of the Responsible Authorities it deems necessary.
+On receipt of a Minor Variation application the Licensing Authority must consider whether the variation could impact adversely on the Licensing Objectives and can consult any of the Responsible Authorities it deems necessary.
 Decisions on Minor Variations are delegated to licensing officers at this authority as recommended by the Government.